Become a Project Management Pro

-A credential like the PMP certification is a valuable asset to boost your pay packet and demonstrate your expertise, but experience and skills—particularly “softer” skills like emotional intelligence (EQ)—will carry far more weight with employers than they did in the past.
+Instead, experience and skills—particularly “softer” skills like emotional intelligence (EQ)—will carry far more weight than they did in the past.

 “The project manager increasingly needs to channel emotions for solving problems and for thinking to develop positive and constructive ways to address issues as they arise,” explains Nigel Kirkman in an article for Inside Big Data.

 “The reason why EQ as an attribute is gaining emphasis is that these capabilities drive better engagement, reduce turnover, and improve productivity and loyalty which directly translates into better profitability for businesses,” he adds.

 5. Analytics and metrics will continue to play an important role.

 Today, we have more insights, information, and data at our fingertips than ever before—and, that’s all important for project managers to ensure the success of their projects.

 In years past, it seemed that the focus of project management was to simply produce a deliverable or an end result.
 However, now there’s growing focus on how that deliverable actually contributes value to the overall business.

 Moving forward, we’ll see project managers continue to leverage the analytics that they have to make informed decisions and lead projects that present a huge value add.